تحلیل حقوقی چگونگی و احکام جایگزینی وضعیت «غیرنافذ» در قانون تجارت ایران

 ∴ Results & Discussion ∴

-The analysis of the Iranian Commercial Code reveals a deliberate avoidance of the term "Unenforceable," opting instead for the concept of "Valid but Voidable" to describe transactions that, while lacking certain required conditions, are not entirely invalid.
+The analysis of the Iranian Commercial Code reveals a deliberate avoidance of the term "Unenforceable", opting instead for the concept of "Valid but Voidable" to describe transactions that, while lacking certain required conditions, are not entirely invalid.
 The research finds that this substitution has significant implications across various aspects of commercial law, not just within company law or the 1969 Amended Act but also within the broader scope of the original 1932 Code.
 The distinction between "Valid," "Invalid," and "Valid but Voidable" emerges as a central theme, with the latter effectively replacing the concept of unenforceability in cases where a legal or contractual deficiency exists.

 The study identifies key areas where the "Valid but Voidable" status is applied, such as in transactions involving company representatives who act beyond their scope of authority, dealings with a bankrupt merchant's assets, and self-dealing transactions by corporate officers.
 It also highlights the doctrinal underpinnings of this substitution, rooted in principles of agency law, which emphasize the need to protect the interests of third parties and maintain the expediency of commercial transactions.